JSON.parse() Errors: What Each Message Actually Means

 How startTransition and useDeferredValue fix frozen inputs and laggy UIs by separating urgent updates from deferred ones — with real before/after examples.

 Most React memoization is premature.
-Learn when memo, useMemo, and useCallback actually help and when they add memory overhead with zero gain.
+This breaks down when memo, useMemo, and useCallback actually help and when they add memory overhead with no real gain.

 Render phase vs commit phase, reconciliation and fibers, what triggers re-renders, referential equality traps, context pitfalls, and React 18 batching.